Pentracchiano/DistributedProgrammingLHobby/docs/markdown/architecture/index.md

 Potential challengers and spectators can access the list of ongoing matches through the API server and establish a websocket connection with the server.
+Server handles websocket protocol requests during the game and updates the clients about the state of the match.

 ## Client

-After the connection is established and both players are ready, the clients can start exchanging information with the server through the socket.
+After the connection is established and both players are ready, the clients can start a session and begin exchanging information with the server through the socket.

+In particular, the players can use the socket to send commands to the server so it can update the state of the game.
+The commands can be: _up_, _down_, _fast up_, _fast down_.